 However, most people like to visit from April to September.
 October could be okay, though the weather might have gotten a bit iffy.

 Of the 16 states in Germany, each has its own school holidays, so be aware of them when planning your itinerary.
 July and August are the hottest months and likely the busiest.
-But some places might be actually quieter as locals are vacationing out of town during the holidays.
+But some places might actually be quieter as locals are vacationing out of town during the holidays.

 Despite this, public transportation is big in Germany, and many people take trains, buses, subways, etc. Overall, it is a good way to get around in the city centers.

-Driving in Germany is quite relaxed, except in the city centers, like Berlin, Cologne, Munich, and Hamburg, where there is traffic and not many places to park.
+Driving in Germany is quite relaxed, except in the city centers, like Berlin, Cologne, Munich, and Hamburg, where there is traffic and many places to park.
 Side streets are often narrow, so be careful when driving on them.

 When you’re driving through northern Germany, it is less scenic and very green and flat.
 In central Germany, you’ll notice a lot more scenic landscapes.

-In general, Berlin is a popular place to visit and you´ll find also many young tourists from all over the world – places like Rothenburg ob der Tauber or Neuschwanstein Castle are extremely popular amongst Asian tourists.
+In general, Berlin is a popular place to visit.
+You´ll also find many young tourists from all over the world – places like Neuschwanstein Castle are extremely popular amongst Asian tourists.

 Restaurants do not give tap water to diners.
 Even if you ask for non-sparkling water, they will give you bottled water and charge you for it.
 Germans love sparkling water, and they have medium and strong varieties.
 Make sure to specify that you don’t want sparkling if that is your preference; ask for still water.